 How to Make Yourself Happy

 Once you decide that you want to be happy, your next step is to commit to making it happen.

 Until you make that commitment, your “decision” is really more like a “wish.”
 It’s as if you were saying to yourself, “Yeah, I really have a taste for something sweet right now.
 But I don’t feel like getting up off the couch.
 So, I’ll just sit here and hope that someone brings me chocolate.”

-That’s awesome if the Easter Bunny makes house calls at your place.
+That’s awesome if Cupid makes house calls at your place.
 But, for most of us, “something sweet” doesn’t materialize out of thin air.
-If we want it, we have to get it.
+If we want it, we have to get up and get it.

 If you want to be happy, you need to do something that makes you happy.

 That could be treating yourself to a massage.
-Or it could be taking yourself to a movie you really want to see (with popcorn, of course!).
+Or it could be watching a movie you really want to see (with popcorn, of course!).
 Spending a quiet evening with a good book and a cup of tea could be a luxury.
 So could going to a sporting event with your friends.

 WHAT you do doesn’t really matter much.
 THAT you do something you enjoy, does.